zlu/octopress/source/_posts/2013-09-18-never-ending-journey-on-the-perfect-blogging-setup.markdown

 I also added Twitter bootstrap and font-awesome.
 I plan to add Google font to it next.
 I also added support for Heroku, which requires Procfile, config.ru, and add a Heroku config var for the [build pack](https://github.com/mattmanning/heroku-buildpack-ruby-jekyll).
 This [pull request](https://github.com/mattmanning/heroku-buildpack-ruby-jekyll/pull/9) is useful to get around a build failure due to a change in Jekyll build command.

 I prefer GH page to Heroku because the initial load of Heroku site is always very slow.
 GH doesn't have that problem.
 I added heroku for backup in case Github goes down.
 It's trivial to point CNAME to heroku app.
 If Amazon EC2 is down, then I'm out of luck (I think GH and Heroku both use EC2, but maybe they also use Rackspace).

+**<a id="custom_plugins"></a>Custom Plugins**

+Jekyll supports plugins which are custom ruby code.
+Github Pages disables custom plugins due to security reason.
+In order to run custom plugins, you will need to compile the source into _site and push that to Github.
+Detailed instruction is [here](http://ixti.net/software/2013/01/28/using-jekyll-plugins-on-github-pages.html).